Be more. Do more.

 Catholic schools in Westmead are committed to meeting the needs of every learner.
 This includes ensuring that students are supported through appropriate structures and pastoral care during growth within their own school communities.

 Westmead Catholic Community will provide additional opportunities for sharing of resources between schools to cater to specific student needs.
-A learning centre on site for students with high support needs and a moderate intellectual disability and a Catholic Early Learning Centre are also planned for the site.
+A Catholic Early Learning Centre is also planned for the site.

 The current site of Sacred Heart Primary is extremely limited and its classroom facilities were not designed to support contemporary learning.
 The school site also includes some playground space on short-term lease from the Anglican Church.
 It is anticipated that the Westmead Catholic Community initiative will provide more space for students to learn and play at the new location on Darcy Road.